seek-oss/koala/src/requestLogging/README.md

 This is useful to reduce noise from health check handlers.

 Some headers can contain sensitive information such as JWTs or session cookies.
-By default the request log will redact the `Authorization`, `Authenticated-User`, `Cookie`, `User-Email`, `X-Seek-Oidc-Identity` headers to avoid sending them to third-party logging services.
+By default the request log will redact the `Authorization`, `Authenticated-User`, `Cookie`, `User-Email`, `X-Forwarded-Id-Token`, `X-Seek-Oidc-Identity` headers to avoid sending them to third-party logging services.
 The header replacements can by configured by passing a map of the lowercased header name to its replacement to `createMiddleware`.

 If an uncaught exception passes through the request log middleware it will attach `err.toString()` as the `internalErrorString` field.